zhaihm/VisualStudioUninstaller/README.md

 ### Plan
 I'm trying to develop a program which can auto-detect the components you have installed.
 Then it will generate a component list.
 You could select those you want to uninstall, and do the uninstallation.

+After some efforts, I find out that to make a GUI for this program is worthless.
+I'll try to make it a command line program.